-Cold weather: courgettes don't like it and will produce less fruits.
-If the summer is very poor the plant may respond with poor pollination.
+If the summer is poor courgette plants may respond with poor pollination.
 Courgette plants produce male and female flowers.
 The courgette flower which is female has a bump, or swelling at the base which is the immature embryo fruit.
-This is how you identify it as a female flower but the males are straight with no bump.
-In the image below the male stems and completely straight, the females have a swelling which becomes the courgette
+This is how you identify it as a female flower but the males stems are completely straight with no bump.
+In the image the male stems are marked and straight, the females have a swelling, which becomes the courgette.

-If you notice the fruits dropping off and rotting before coming to maturity that is a failure in pollination.
+If you notice the fruits dropping off and rotting before coming to maturity that is caused by a lack of pollination.

 Good varieties of Courgette to grow are 'El Greco' usually prolific, mid green fruits and good disease resistance.
 'Supremo' is compact so good for smaller gardens, or containers.
 If you are looking for colour 'Parador' is a bright yellow variety and 'Defender' is a F1 green variety.
 All of these recommended varieties have the RHS award of garden merit.